 Hard turning is used in a wide range of industries, including aerospace, automotive, medical, and defense.
 It is particularly useful for producing parts with complex geometries, such as gears, shafts, and bearings.
 The process is also used for finishing operations, such as polishing and honing, to achieve a high-quality surface finish.

 Berkness Company is a leading manufacturing company that specializes in the production of precision parts for a wide range of industries.
-The company has extensive experience in hard turning and other machining processes, and is committed to providing high-quality, cost-effective solutions to its customers.
-Berkness Company’s team of skilled machinists and engineers are dedicated to delivering exceptional results, and are always looking for ways to improve their processes and techniques.
+The company has extensive experience in hard-turning and other machining processes and is committed to providing high-quality, cost-effective solutions to its customers.
+Berkness Company’s team of skilled machinists and engineers is dedicated to delivering exceptional results and is always looking for ways to improve their processes and techniques.

 If you are interested in learning more about hard turning and how it can benefit your manufacturing operations, we encourage you to visit the Contact Us page on the Berkness Company website.
 Our team is always available to answer your questions and provide you with the information you need to make informed decisions about your machining needs.
 We look forward to hearing from you!